whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ### React SPA

-The _react_ component for the stream viewer looked something like the following:
+The _React_ component for the stream viewer looked something like the following:

 ```typescript
 // stream.tsx